#FaerieFriday: Pookas

 What is a pooka?

-The Phooka is an Irish goblin with a variety of rough beast-like forms.
+In his beautifully illustrated book Faeries, Brian Froud describes the pooka as “an Irish goblin with a variety of rough beast-like forms.
 He appears sometimes as a dog or a horse, or even a bull, but he is generally jet-black with blazing eyes.
 As a seemingly friendly, shaggy […] pony Phooka offers the unwary traveller a welcome lift, but once astride he is taken for a wild and terrifying gallop across the wettest and most thorny country, eventually to be dumped headlong into the mire or deposited in a ditch.
-The chuckle is that of the Phooka as he gallops away.
+The chuckle is that of the Phooka as he gallops away.”

 A pooka means no harm